Skip to content

 Important note for cluster environments

-In cluster environments, you need to perform following steps on one server at a time.
-To avoid multiple moves of the virtual IP addresses, you can start with nodes which don’t own any virtual IP addresses first.
-You must ensure all services have been restarted correctly before moving to the next node.
+In cluster environments, perform following steps on one server at a time.
+To avoid multiple moves of the virtual IP addresses, start with nodes which don’t own any virtual IP addresses first.
+Ensure all services have been restarted correctly before moving to the next node.

 Disable monit alerts (only if monit is installed)